 I just wanted to share with you some of the Biblical basis for the sacraments on my:

-We have to remember that Catholic Tradition comes in both Oral [ Mary Ann's answer ] and Written [ my answer ] form; as St. Paul attested to in
+We have to remember that Catholic Tradition comes in both Oral and Written form; as St. Paul attested to in 2 Thessalonians 2:15:

 Therefore, brothers, stand firm and hold fast to the traditions that you were taught, either by an oral statement or by a letter of ours.
 May our Lord Jesus Christ himself and God our Father, who has loved us and given us everlasting encouragement and good hope through his grace, encourage your hearts and strengthen them in every good deed and word.